kernelkit/infix/src/statd/doc/yangerd-design.md

 - For bridge data: a separate `bridge -json -batch -` subprocess (see [4.1quater](#41quater-bridge-monitor-subsystem))

 #### 4.1.4 Initial State Dump
-- On startup, before subscribing to netlink events, `yangerd` populates the tree from two sources:
+- On startup, before subscribing to netlink events, `yangerd` populates the tree from three sources:
   - **ip batch** (link, address, neighbor data):
     - `link show` (all links)
     - `-s link show` (all links with stats)